TaxRx/battleborn-tax/docs/epic-1-secure-client-authentication.md

 ## Success Criteria

-- [ ] Clients can securely register and log in to their accounts
+- [x] Clients can securely register and log in to their accounts ✅
-- [ ] Multiple users can be associated with a single client (business)
+- [x] Multiple users can be associated with a single client (business) ✅
-- [ ] Role-based permissions control what each user can access
+- [x] Role-based permissions control what each user can access ✅
-- [ ] Secure password reset and account recovery functionality
+- [x] Secure password reset and account recovery functionality ✅
-- [ ] Client profile management with proper data validation
+- [x] Client profile management with proper data validation ✅
-- [ ] Integration with existing Supabase Auth system
+- [x] Integration with existing Supabase Auth system ✅
-- [ ] Comprehensive audit logging for security compliance
+- [x] Comprehensive audit logging for security compliance ✅

 ## User Stories